algorand/pyteal/docs/abi.rst

 The following sections explain how to register bare app calls and methods with the :any:`Router` class.

 .. warning::
     :any:`Router` usage is still taking shape and is subject to backwards incompatible changes.

     Feel encouraged to use :any:`Router` and expect a best-effort attempt to minimize backwards incompatible changes along with a migration path.

+    For these reasons, we strongly recommend using :any:`pragma` or the :any:`Pragma` expression to pin the version of PyTeal in your source code.

 Registering Bare App Calls
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~